brimdata/zed/zng/docs/zng-over-json.md

 A sequence of ZJSON objects may be framed in two primary ways.

-First, they can simply be a sequence of new-line delimited JSON where each object is transmitted as a single line terminated with a newline character, e.g., the [zq](https://github.com/brimsec/zq) CLI command  writes its ZJSON output as lines of NDJSON.
+First, they can simply be a sequence of newline delimited JSON where each object is transmitted as a single line terminated with a newline character, e.g., the [zq](https://github.com/brimsec/zq) CLI command writes its ZJSON output as lines of NDJSON.

 Second, the objects may be encoded in a JSON array embedded in some other JSON-framed protocol, e.g., embedded in the the search results messages of the [zqd REST API](https://github.com/brimsec/zq/blob/master/zqd/api/api.go).

-It is up to an implementation to understand the context for how the ZJSON objects are framed
+It is up to an implementation to determine how the ZJSON objects are framed according to its particular use case.

 ## Example